vargovema/ccf_classification/README.md

 ### Regularized logistic regression in Lagrangian form

 The regularized logistic regression model works similarly to the logistic regression model, just that now we add a constraint to the beta coefficients of the different explanatory variables.
-We do this, so that we can end up with a constrained optimization problem, which will then help us to "kick out" certain explanatory variables which do not explain the response variable sufficiently enough.
+We do this, so that we can end up with a constrained optimization problem, which will then help us to kick out certain explanatory variables which do not explain the response variable sufficiently enough.
 The formula is given by:

 $$ \max_{\beta_0, \beta} \, \{ \sum_{i = 1}^n Y_i (\beta_0 + \beta'X_i) - \log(1 + e^{\beta_0 + \beta' X_i})  - \lambda \sum_{k = 1}^d |\beta_k| \} $$

 The term $\lambda$ is chosen by us.
 As said previously, the penalty term will result in some variables being equal to zero, and this result in a variable selection.

-As the penalized regression model is similar to the logistic regression model the same pros and cons apply, with the addition that the penalized regression model allows for a bigger bias in the data by kicking out certain regressors if the model deems to not be "relevant enough".
+As the penalized regression model is similar to the logistic regression model the same pros and cons apply, with the addition that the penalized regression model allows for a bigger bias in the data by kicking out certain regressors if the model deems to not be relevant enough.
 However, this can also be viewed as a benefit, as it provides us with less explanatory variables to look at, and a simpler model to predict.

 Based on the lined out reasons, we believe the regularized logistic regression to be the best model to use in order to detect credit card fraud.
 It does take a lot of computational power to run it, but as credit card fraud is a serious issue, we believe that this model regardless of its complexity, provides the best results which will help us to identify which transactions where indeed fraudulent, by providing us only the most important variables, also defined as regressors previously, which help distinguish fraudulent transactions from non-fraudulent ones.